-When used properly, medicines (including prescription, over-the-counter and complementary) help keep us well.
-However, about 140,000 Australians are admitted to hospital every year because of problems associated with the use of medicines, including side effects and other reactions.
+When used properly, medicines (including prescription, over-the-counter and complementary medicines) help keep us well.
+However, approximately 230,000 Australians are admitted to hospital every year because of problems associated with the use of medicines, including side effects and other reactions.
 It is important to make sure you take your medicines correctly.

 Causes of side effects from medicines

 Some of the common causes of side effects from medicines include:

 - failing to take the dose correctly – for example, at the right time of day or with food or drinks

 - combining the medicine with alcohol or certain foods – for example, some older types of antidepressants can cause life-threatening side effects when combined with cheeses and a range of other foods (and alcoholic drinks)

 - taking medicines stored at home but no longer prescribed

 - taking medicines prescribed for someone else.